RELATES TO: KRS 238.505, 238.515(2), (4), (9), 238.535, 238.545, 238.547

 STATUTORY AUTHORITY: KRS 238.515(2), (4), (9), 238.545(4)

 Section 1.
 Issuance of License.
-(1) An organization shall submit a complete, accurate, and verifiable application on Form CG-Schedule A, Application for Charity Fundraising Event License or Special Limited Charity Fundraising Event License, for a charity fundraising event at least thirty (30) days prior to the scheduled date for the charity fundraising event.
+(1) An organization shall submit a complete, accurate, and verifiable application on Form CG-Schedule A, Charity Fundraising Event or Special Limited Charity Fundraising Event License Application, for a charity fundraising event at least thirty (30) days prior to the scheduled date for the charity fundraising event.

 (2) A processing fee of twenty-five (25) dollars shall accompany each application for licensure.

-(3) At the time the application is filed, the organization shall provide the office with a copy of the executed lease, if applicable.
+(3) When the application is filed, the organization shall provide the department with a copy of the executed lease, if applicable.

-(4) All information requested by the office shall be submitted and reviewed before a license may be granted.
+(4) All information requested by the department shall be submitted and reviewed before a license may be granted.

-(5) The office shall issue a license if the applicant possesses a regular charitable gaming license and has met the requirements for licensure set forth in KRS 238.505(8) and 238.545(4).
+(5) The department shall issue a license if the applicant possesses a regular charitable gaming license and has met the requirements for licensure set forth in KRS 238.505(8) and 238.545(4).

 (6) The event shall not be advertised nor preregistrations taken until a license is issued.

-(7) Once a license is issued, players may preregister prior to the day of the event for the event only if payment is received by credit card, check, or electronic fund transfer.
+(7) Once a license is issued, players may preregister for the event prior to the day of the event only if payment is received by credit card, check, or electronic fund transfer.